 I saw a segment on daytime TV this morning (yes, I sometimes watch daytime TV – no shame in that) about whether having a child is an achievement.
 It was in response to an article in the Telegraph which responded to Rebecca Adlington saying that “bringing a new child into the world is without doubt …

 “One minute I want to be independent, the next I want you to carry me forever.
 My connection with you is still the most important thing in my life, so while I need you to let me safely explore, I also need you to be my safe harbour.”

 This is a lovely article.
 As my friends will know (all too well) I don’t really have a problem ‘staying in the picture’.
 Even though I don’t really love the pictures of myself.

 It’s Mother’s Day!
 I never fully appreciated Mothers Day until I became one myself.
 During my lie in until 9am (I remember when that was early) I started thinking about all the mums in my life… I’m thankful for my own mum.
 I wouldn’t be who I am today without her, and I’m so grateful …

 I never understood the significance of 1st birthdays until last year.
 But my husband and I kept another (totally dependent – on us) human alive for an entire year, whilst not knowing what the hell we were doing most of the time.
-That is something worth celebrating!

 I’ve been hearing a lot about the antivacs-ers via friends in the US and Australia.
 Despite the fact that they spell whooping cough ‘whopping cough’, this article explains quite nicely why it’s so important to vaccinate.

 Now isn’t this interesting… I don’t doubt it’s more correlation than causation, but still, daddy’s doing the dishes until our new dishwasher arrives on Friday!